Skip to content

 • It's illegal to sell a car with outstanding finance to a private buyer without making them aware of the car's status

-• If you're part-exchanging a financed car or selling it to a third party car buying service, the dealership can often help with the admin involved in settle the outstanding finance
+• If you're part-exchanging a financed car or selling it to a third-party car buying service, the dealership can often help with the admin involved to settle the outstanding finance

 Can I sell a car with outstanding PCP finance?